folio-org/okapi/doc/guide.md

 takes a boolean value.
 If false, the install will only consider modules without pre-release information.

+Okapi 2.20.0 and later allows parameter `tenantParameters` to be passed to modules when enabled or upgraded for a tenant if the _tenant interface provided by the module is verion 1.2 and lter.
+The `tenantParameters` is a string consisting of key-value pairs separated by comma with key and value separated by equal sign (`=`).
+It is a single argument as far as URI is concerned so be sure to encode comma as `%2C` and equal as `%2D`.
+See [Tenant Interface](#tenant-interface) for more information.

 ### Upgrading modules per tenant

 The upgrade facility consists of a POST request with ignored body